Viceroyalty of Peru: Politics

-Charles I, King of Spain and the Indies.
-The Viceroyalty of Peru was founded under his reign.

 The town of Lima, founded by Pizarro on January 18, 1535, as the "Ciudad de los Reyes" (City of the Kings/Magi), became the seat of the new viceroyalty.
 As the seat of a viceroy, who had oversight over all of Spanish South America except for Portuguese-dominated Brazil, Lima grew into a powerful city.
 During the 16th, 17th and most of the 18th centuries, all of the colonial wealth of South America created by the silver mines passed through Lima on its way to the Isthmus of Panama and from there to Seville, Spain.

 The rest of the viceroyalty was administratively dependent upon Lima, in a pattern that persists until today in Peru.
 By the start of the 18th century, Lima had become a distinguished and aristocratic colonial capital, seat of the 250-year-old Royal and Pontifical University of San Marcos and the chief Spanish stronghold in the Americas.

 The audiencia subdivisions of the Viceroyalty of Peru c.
 1650, as numbered in the article.
 (Note: For two, somewhat different interpretations of the boundaries in unsettled areas, see Burkholder, Mark A. and Lyman L. Johnson.
 Colonial Latin America (10 editions).
 (New York: Oxford University Press, 1990), Map 2, 73 ISBN 0-19-506110-1; and Lombardi, Cathryn L., John V. Lombardi and K. Lynn Stoner.
 Latin American History: A Teaching Atlas.
 (Madison: The University of Wisconsin Press, 1983), 29.
 ISBN 0-299-09714-5.)